 "I just couldn't get comfortable, I couldn't sleep.
 So I went to my doctor, and he said, 'You're going into labor,'" the Minnesota mom told WCCO.
 "And at that time I wasn't even 21 weeks.
 I didn't know what to think.
 'He can't come yet.'
 I wasn't even at the halfway point of my pregnancy."

 Richard weighed just 340 grams when he was born in 2020.— Guinness World Records (@GWR) June 11, 2021

 But baby Richard did come, and he weighed less than a pound at birth.
 After the delivery, Children's Minnesota neonatologist Dr. Stacy Kern and her team delivered some grim news to the new parents.

 "We know that babies born at 21 weeks usually have a poor prognosis, so actually the family was given a 0% chance for baby Richard," Kern says.
 That little boy had other plans, though.
 After six months in the NICU, baby Richard was able to head home.

 Today, he's not only surviving—he's thriving.
 "Richard just surpassed everyone's expectations again and again, and we have all learned a ton from taking care of this baby."

-"To watch Richard grow and watch him develop into this happy little amazing person, there's just no feeling like it," adds the proud papa, Rick.
+"To watch Richard grow and watch him develop into this happy little amazing person, there's just no feeling like it," proud papa Rick told WCCO.

-Elizabeth and Rick created a GoFundMe to help with baby Richard's medical expenses.
-Yesterday, they shared a sweet picture of their little boy, adding that he's growing so fast.
+Beth and Rick created a GoFundMe to help with baby Richard's medical expenses.
+They regularly share sweet pictures and videos of Richard and say that he's growing so fast.
 We doubt they're taking that for granted.

 We love sharing stories like these—ones of hope and survival.
 To all the NICU mamas out there who are watching their little ones fight for their childhood, know that you're not alone.
 Your child is strong.
 And they're stronger because they have you.